stelzinga/MF/MGT_80.Tools.md

 The *How* is more detailed which can be free text, reference to documents etc., see [## Objective Notation] on how this achieved.

 ### Who Specifics for Objectives
 There is a difference between *Who* owns the Processes within the Objectives (*owner*) versus *Who* receives the benefit of the Objectives (*beneficiary*).
-When *who* is referred to the former is meant.
-The latter has to be desribed in the Description of the Objective or in the Objective Reference, see also [## Objective Notation].
+When *who* is referred to the former is often meant.
+The difference is clarified in [## Objective Notation].

 The owner of an Objective is either a specific Staff or a Group.
 By default, the owner is the Group associated to the Activity in which the Objective is performed.
 Within that Group a specific owner can be assigned.
 By default, the Manager of an Activity in which an Objective is performed is responsible for the Objective.
 The manager gets those responsibilities delegated by the Manager of the Venture.
 See also [## Objective Definition], [## Activities Definition] and [## Delegating Definition].

-### Routines
-In work context Routines can be broken down in:
-- Sub: a sub-routine, which can be broken down in a
-- Drill: a sub-routine of a sub-routine

-Breaking Routines down helps focussing on the main purpose of a Routine without creating a large variety of individual Routines.
-It also helps assigning work to Staff at more granular levels within a Routine.
-On the other hand, the more details are provided, the more details needs to be maintained.
-The broader a scope a manager follows, the less detail should be pursued.

-### Projects
-In work context Projects can be broken down in:
-- Stream: a sub-project, which can be broken down in
-- Action: a sub-project of a sub-project

-Breaking Projects down helps focussing on the main purpose of a Project, without creating a large variety of individual Projects.
-It also helps assigning work to Staff at more granular levels within a Project.
-The more details are  provided, the more details needs to be maintained.
-The broader a scope a manager follows, the less detail should be pursued.
 ________________________________________
 ## Objective Notation (Framework)
 Objective Notation is a formalised structure to write down Goals, Objectives *and* Tasks.
 In this section, and unless mentioned otherwise, when *Objective* is mentioned it can be replaced with *Task*.
-In other words *Objective Indicators* is the same as *Task Indicators*, *Objective Notation* is the same as *Task Notation*, etc.
-Also, Task/Project and Recurring Task/Routine are equivalent in below notation.
+In other words *Objective Indicator* is the same as *Task Indicator*, *Objective Notation* is the same as *Task Notation*, etc. Also, Task/Project and Recurring Task/Routine are equivalent in below notation.
 See also [## Task Notation].
 The structure of Objective Notation lends itself perfectly for note taking as well.
 This is clarified below when discussing Comments.

 ### Objective Notation Format
 The Objective Notation Format uses 6 so called *Objective Components* or *Objective Indicators* as follows: